Malachy O'Rourke: Career

 O'Rourke took the Monaghan job in 2013, and won a first Ulster Senior title for 25 years.
 He took Monaghan from Division 3 to Division 1 in successive seasons.
 Under his stewardship, he led Monaghan to a first win over Kerry in 27 years during the 2015 National League.
 They also lost narrowly against Dublin in the same year's League semi-final.
 They reached the Ulster final in the next two seasons, which was three final appearances in a row, the first time in 92 years for Monaghan.
 He managed the county to four All Ireland Senior quarter finals and took them to the 2018 All Ireland Senior semi final, only losing by a point to Tyrone before he left in June 2019.

 He was appointed manager of the men's Senior football team at Watty Graham's GAC, Glen, a club near Maghera in Derry, in October 2020; this was his first job since he left Monaghan in June 2019.
-With Glen, he won two Derry Senior Football Championships in a row in 2021 and 2022, their first ever county titles.
-In 2022, he led them to the Ulster Club Championship title.
+With Glen, he won three Derry Senior Football Championships in a row 2021, 2022 and 2023, their first ever county titles.
+In 2022 and 2023, he led them to the Ulster Club Championship titles and in 2024 the All Ireland Club Championship title.

-He was linked with the Meath job when Andy McEntee left the post in June 2022.
+O'Rourke was linked with the Meath job when Andy McEntee left the post in June 2022.

+On 10 September 2024, he was announced as Tyrone manager.
+This meant he departed his role on the Football Review Committee.